Halstead Hill Farm

 Please contact us at halsteadhillfarm@gmail.com for more information

-We also welcome class visits from schools and colleges to enable outdoor learning about farming, conservation and food production.
-If you or someone you know are interested please email to arrange a future visit.
+We also welcome class visits from schools and colleges to share outdoor learning about farming, conservation and food production.
+If you or someone you know are interested please email to arrange a visit